renatols-jf/spboot-chassi/README.md

 Since version `0.1.0`,
 [@AsTimedOperation](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/monitoring/timing/AsTimedOperation.java)
 enables auto time recording for methods.
 Simply annotate a method with `@AsTimedOperation`, and it will automatically add the time to the context.
+You can also annotate the class, in which case all of its methods will be converted do `TimedOperation`.
 Since this is a behavior enhancement, the object has to be in the injection graph - see [above](#dependency-injection).
 Since `@AsTimedOperation` can also be configured to trace / create a span, `@AsTimedOperation` and `@Span` are incompatible.
 `@AsTimedOperation` will be ignored if a method is also annotated with `@Span`.